Calm1403/CalmBot/README.md

 ## Commands

 - $info / $help - This asks CalmBot to state their avaliable commands and other information.
+- $hello / $hi - This allows you to greet CalmBot to which they'll reply with a (most of the time :shrug:) friendly greeting.
 - $eight_ball / $8ball - This asks CalmBot to respond to a yes or no question with a yes or no response.
 - $ping / $latency - This asks CalmBot to display their current latency.
 - $calculator / $calc - This asks CalmBot to assist you with simple math sums.